ai-rio/QuoteKit/docs/stories/prd/story-1-1-user-signup-and-login.md

-# Story 1.1: User Sign-Up and Login
+# Story 1.1: User Sign-Up and Login ✅ COMPLETED

 As a new user,
 I want to be able to sign up for an account and log in,
 so that I can access the application and secure my data.

+## ✅ Implementation Status: COMPLETED
+**Implemented**: January 2025
+**Status**: All acceptance criteria successfully implemented

 ## Acceptance Criteria